University of East Anglia (UEA)

-- All of our undergraduate courses require at least a score of IELTS 6.0.
+- All undergraduate courses require at least a score of IELTS 6.0.

 - Postgraduate courses require at least a score of IELTS 6.5.

-- Please note that some courses require a higher score – international students are advised to check the specific details for the course(s) in which they are interested.
+- Please note that some courses require a higher score and international students are advised to check the specific details for the course(s) in which they are interested.

 The following are the typical annual course fees for overseas students submitted to us by the university (Reddin Survey of University Tuition Fees 2016–2017):